NaimAyat/UCLA_CS118/Reading1.md

   * Bandwidth probing.
 Given ACKs indicating a congestion-free source-to-destination path and loss events indicating a congested path, TCP's strategy for adjusting its transmission rate is to increase its rate in response to arriving ACKs until a loss event occurs, at which point, the transmission rate is decreased.
 The TCP sender thus increases its transmission rate to probe for the rate that at which congestion onset begins, backs off from that rate, and then to begins probing again to see if the congestion onset rate has changed
 ##### Slow Start
 * When TCP connection begins, the value of cwnd is typically initialized to a small value of 1 MSS
+* In the slow-start state, the value of cwnd begins at 1 MSS and increases by 1 MSS every time a transmitted segment is first acknowledged
+##### Congestion Avoidance
+* On entry to the congestion-avoidance state, the value of cwnd is approximately half its value when congestion was last encountered.
+Congestion could be just around the corner.
+Thus, rather than doubling the value of cwnd every RTT, TCP adopts a more conservative approach and increases the value of cwnd by just a single MSS every RTT.
+This is often accomplished by increasing cwnd by MSS bytes (MSS/cwnd) whenever a new acknowledgment arrives.